3735943886/tuya2mqtt/README.md

 ## Configuration

-When you run the script for the first time, a `tuya2mqtt.conf` file will be created automatically.
-You can edit this file to change your MQTT broker information.
+Running the script for the first time will automatically create a tuya2mqtt.conf file.
+This file can be edited to change the MQTT broker information.

 **`tuya2mqtt.conf` Example:**